 I just recv'd the following answer to the question related to poor reception for my Sirius satellite units (one in car and one in office).
 It has been going on now for over a month.
 The "tech service" rep at Sirius told me that it related to the merger between Sirius & XM and will likely get much better by early October 2008.
-No fix, just wait.
-Had to do with the satellites for each company and how will work together moving forward.

 I have Sirius and have an S50.
 My S50 stopped working a few weeks ago, so I ordered another one off Ebay.
 Everything was working ok for the first few hours, then all of a sudden the reception was in and out.
 This setup is in my car and everything is new except my antenna, that has always worked perfectly.
 Seems like somethings up with the service.
 Maybe they turned the signal power down to conserve in these financially tough times.

 I solved my reception trouble by placing my antenna in an aluminum lamp reflector like a tiny satellite dish.
 I have an external antenna (Monster).
 I live in Alaska.
 From my house, the satellite appears to climb above the horizon in the SE and travel straight north for 4 hours until it is slightly NE at 65 degrees from horizontal, then it retraces it's path back to the horizon.
 There are 3 satellites following the same path, so there are always two in the sky.
-From your place you probably need to point the mini-dish straight up.
-I bent the reflector so it looks kind of like half a football, so the signal is always reflected towards the center even as the satellites move back and forth.
-You can see the orbit here:

 If you enter your own lat and long. it will tell you where the satellite is minute by minute.
 Good luck.